fx-giant/giant-documentations/visual/using-combination-chart.md

 ![multi-graph1](images/giant-101-combinationchart/multi-graph1.PNG)

 This shows the profit growth just in 2016.
 We now must repeat the binding shown above but for each binding filtering out the different years.
+Since one of the bindings will represent the profit growth of all the years combined, we do not need to filter out anything for that specifed binding.

 ![multi-bind3](images/giant-101-combinationchart/multi-bind3.PNG)